Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 **Fonts:** "IBM Plex Sans, ans-serif"

+**Colours:**

-**Colours:** Different colors will be chosen, but black, white, and gree are still the main colors, because I think they are the colors that are most attractive to the customer.
+Different colors will be chosen, but black, white, and blue are still the main colors.

 ## Features